 2. Add a Feedback Button for Website Design & Usability Feedback

-This can be done with a simple yet effective website feedback widget - a feedback button.
-You can insert a feedback button anywhere on your website to collect generic or specific feedback.
+This can be done with one of the most effective website feedback widgets - a feedback button.
+You can insert this feedback widget anywhere on your website to collect generic or specific feedback.

-Why Use a Feedback Button to Get Feedback on Your Website?
+Why Use a Feedback Button to Collect Feedback on your Website?

-3. Use Quick Polls for Content and Help Article Feedback
+3. Use Quick Polls for Content & Help Article Feedback

 4. Collect Cart Abandonment Feedback

-Cart abandonment surveys are popups consisting of short surveys aimed to understand why visitors abandon their shopping carts and exit without making a transaction.
-The survey is triggered right when they move toward the exit button instead of clicking on ‘Place Order' after adding items to the cart.
+Cart abandonment surveys are popups consisting of short surveys aimed at understanding why visitors abandon their shopping carts and exit without making a transaction.
+The survey is triggered right when customers move towards the exit button instead of clicking on ‘Place Order' after adding items to the cart.

-- How you can help or assist them with additional information to improve their experience?
+How you can help or assist them with additional information to improve their website experience?

 5. Collect Page-Specific Feedback

 Page-specific feedback helps to collect website feedback from users on a specific page of a website.
 It involves creating targeted surveys or feedback mechanisms that are tailored to the content, purpose, or customer journey of that particular webpage.